 Connecting The Right Brain and the Left Brain

-The two presented their story at a Metrics that Matter Workshop in San Mateo, CA. The journey of interdepartmental cooperation started off with confusion over whether Allocadia’s Marketing Performance Management (MPM) platform was serving Finance or Marketing needs.
+The journey of interdepartmental cooperation started off with confusion over whether Allocadia’s Marketing Performance Management (MPM) platform was serving Finance or Marketing needs.
 Working with Allocadia, Carey addressed all of the concerns head-on, both teams realized they would benefit, and Marketing started to get excited about possible integrations down the road.
 With access to the right tools, the marketing team stopped working in silos and were able to offer evidence of their impact on the organization.

 Create Processes That Work For You

 Complementing Carey’s work on the finance side, Gina has been implementing a campaign hierarchy as a way of associating both program and tactic spend, lead generation, and profits to an overarching global campaign in order to see ROI at macro and micro levels.
-This helps Hortonworks:
+This helps Cloudera:

 - Track marketing activities more holistically